wp-plugins/easy-digital-downloads-addon-for-wp-courseware/readme.txt

 * [S3 Media Maestro](http://s3mediamaestro.com/) - Amazon S3 link encryption with HTML5 supported media player.
 Flash free & iDevice ready.
 Your media is now protected..
 * Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.

+= Disclaimer =
+This is not an actual membership plugin.
+It is only the integration, or “middle-man” between WP Courseware and Easy Digital Downloads.

 == Installation ==